 As an active crypto trader based in Australia, I’ve tried a lot of the different crypto exchanges and am on a mission to review all of them.
-A week ago I published my Independent Reserve review and now I’d like to cover a different exchange: CoinJar.
+A week ago I published my Independent Reserve review (UPDATE: see also my CoinSpot review) and now I’d like to cover a different exchange: CoinJar.
 What follows is my extensive CoinJar review for 2020 based on my experience with the platform.
 Throughout the review, I will often be comparing it to Independent Reserve as it’s one of the biggest exchanges in Australia and the one I’m most familiar with personally.

 Signing up to CoinJar

 I first joined CoinJar in early 2017, though I only got started doing some trading on it in 2018.
 Here are the first few emails from CoinJar showing my first history with them – I first signed up in May 2017, but only verified my account in January 2018, and did a deposit in February 2018: